seanclifford/inaturalist-tools/README.md

   - Unreviewed
 - Zoom images functionality
   - Download the original sized image and display
+  - Can pinch to zoom be overridden to always show an X to close no matter the zoom level?
 - Allow marking observation as reviewed
 - Help or about section in settings
     - link to https://help.inaturalist.org/en/support/solutions/articles/151000191830-what-are-the-definitions-of-inaturalist-annotations